FRIEDparrot/ClassReview/📘ClassNotes/⌨️Programming/👨‍🎓Deep Learning/⚓Deep Learning Basic Concepts/Chapter7 RNN.md

 the structure include :
 **(i) aligned**: where the input at **each time step aligns with a corresponding target** (e.g., part of speech tagging); **(ii) unaligned**: where the input and target **do not necessarily exhibit a step-for-step correspondence** (e.g., machine translation)

 ### (1) Auto-regressive model
-We consider the trade prediction, One simple strategy for estimating the conditional expectation would be  a linear regression model. <mark style="background: transparent; color: red">The trader is  interest to know the probablity distribution as follows</mark>:
+We consider the trade prediction, One simple strategy for estimating the conditional expectation **would be a linear regression model**. <mark style="background: transparent; color: red">The trader is  interest to know the probablity distribution as follows</mark>:
 $$P[(x_{t}  |  x_{t-1} , \dots   x_{1})]$$
 note if weonly need the prediction, we can focus more on estimating the conditional expectation :
 $$E[(x_{t}  |  x_{t-1} , \dots   x_{1})]$$